tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/分布式数据库 TDSQL/操作指南/修改网络_intl_en.md

 ![](https://main.qcloudimg.com/raw/c228774130d9932505ae8661d5a7e4fe.png)

 ## Switching between VPCs
-1. Log in to the [TDSQL for MySQL console](https://console.cloud.tencent.com/tdsqld), click an instance ID/name in the instance list, and enter the instance details page.
+1. Log in to the [TDSQL for MySQL console](https://console.cloud.tencent.com/tdsqld), click an instance ID in the instance list, and enter the instance details page.
 2. In the **Basic Info** section, click **Change Subnet** next to **Network**.
 3. In the pop-up dialog box, select a VPC and a subnet, select **Auto-assign IP** or **Specify IP**, and click **OK**.
 >?